-- The Department MEP database, COEstar, is independent of any other database in the LEAs or at the Department. - MEP staff in LEAs must notify the regional office of changes with student information and students who have moved. - The Department's MEP website has the information change form and departure form that must be completed and submitted to the regional offices as soon as a change occurs. - MSIX online move notification must be submitted through MSIX for each student that moves out of the district. - MEP staff in the LEAs review the reports that are provided via the portal.
-Changes to student information may also be recorded on these forms and submitted to the regional offices. - Following these guidelines will ensure our database, COEstar, is accurate and up to date.
+- The Department's database is independent of any other database in the LEAs or at the Department. - MEP staff in LEAs must notify the regional office of changes with student information and students who have moved. - The Department's MEP website has the information change form and departure form that must be completed and submitted to the regional offices as soon as a change occurs. - MSIX online move notification must be submitted through MSIX for each student or family that moves out of the district. - MEP staff in LEAs must notify the state office when records/transcripts from another state or country for a secondary age student are received

+- MEP staff in the LEAs will notified the state office when a secondary student completes a course on the block, semester, or summer, grades and credits granted during the semester. - MEP staff in the LEAs review the reports that are provided via the portal.
+Changes to student information may also be recorded on these forms and submitted to the regional offices. - Following these guidelines will ensure our database, is accurate and up to date.